timburr1/panam/README.md

-# panam
+# Aerolinea PanAmericana

-Spanish teaching aid: this is a web site for a fake travel company
+This is a web site for a fake airline.
+Spanish language learners can book pretend trips and hopefully learn some vocab.

+I'll add setup instructions here once it's up and running.